A flickering ceiling fan light can be caused by numerous factors, some of which are a cause for concern, while others are not.

 Old light fixtures might flicker from time to time, and this is simply a matter of age and perhaps an indicator of the need for a new fitting altogether.

 An overloaded circuit is another possible cause of a flickering light, and this is relatively easy to identify at first glance.
 If any larger home appliance is turned on and this causes the lights to flicker, it could be an indicator that the circuit is overloaded.

-This means that there is simply not sufficient electric current present in order to power everything that is requiring electricity simultaneously.
+This means that there is simply not sufficient electric current present in order to power everything that requires electricity simultaneously.

 How Do You Fix a Flickering Ceiling Fan Light?